shealtielanz/Flash_Sync/README.md

    ![Flashsync (2)](https://github.com/user-attachments/assets/317b7c3d-7bde-4e1d-bdde-8c83cf63d831)
 # Flash_Sync:
-A Lending Platform powered by Yield aggregating Predicates. - Flash Loan Predicate.
+A Lending Platform powered by Yield aggregating Predicates. - Flash Loan Predicates.

-**FlashSync** is a project designed to leverage Fuel’s new technology,**Predicates** to accrue yield for the vaults and also reduce the state burden on the nodes supporting the ecosystem.
+**FlashSync** is a project designed to leverage Fuel’s new technology,**Predicates** to accrue yield for the vaults that power it, and also reduce the state burden on the nodes supporting the ecosystem.
 Predicates are stateless smart contracts that significantly reduce the storage burden on the nodes supporting the Fuel system, making Fuel the fastest blockchain available.
-Flash_Sync is powered by the first-ever **Flash Loan Predicates** in the Fuel ecosystem, which hold funds and offer loans for various financial activities to borrowers for example:
+Flash_Sync is powered by the first-ever **Flash Loan Predicates** in the Fuel ecosystem, which holds funds and offers loans for various financial activities to borrowers for example:

 - Arbitrage Trades
 - Refinancing Loans